TYPE DESIGN INFORMATION PAGE last updated on Fri Mar 7 21:47:23 EST 2014

 Creator of Messy Ben (2012, handprinted) and TBL Vintage (2012, an athletic lettering face that replicates the 1992 Tampa Bay Lightning uniform letters and numbers).
 Home page at Affordable Design Solutions, which is located in Grass Lake, MI.
 [Google] [More] ⦿

 Bigelow&Holmes was founded by Charles Bigelow and Kris Holmes.
 Charles Bigelow (b.
 1945, Detroit) is a type designer and teacher, who runs his own studio, Bigelow&Holmes.
+Bigelow was a colleague of Danolad Knuth at stanford University when Knuth developed his Computer Modern typeface family for TeX.
 In mid-2006, Bigelow accepted the Melbert B. Cary Distinguished Professorship at Rochester Institute of Technology's School of Print Media.
 Typefaces designed by Bigelow:

 Student at the University of Michigan who lives in Clarkston, MI, where she works as a graphic designer at Integrated Marketing Solutions.
 Creator of Sans Staple (2010), a typeface composed of juxtapositions of staples.
 [Google] [More] ⦿